 Looking to take day trips from Myrtle Beach?
 The South Carolina oceanfront city is a destination for shopping, boardwalks, golfing, piers and beach activities.
 It offers sixty miles of soft sandy beaches and water sports to go with it.
 I’ve been a bit taken with Myrtle Beach ever since I saw the movie Shag when I was younger.
 The thought of romance, dancing, and driving the strip always sounded like a fun vacation.
 But if you visit during the off season, you may be looking for other things to do.

-I didn’t visit with a group of my closest girlfriends, instead my husband and I went this October.
-Since it was the shoulder season the temperatures were cooled and the beaches and streets were empty.
+My husband and I stayed in Myrtle Beach this October, during the shoulder season, so the beaches and streets were empty.
 It was nice not to have to fight the crowds, but we found ourselves with a little extra time to explore.
-Since we had a few cooler days we adventured around to see what else Myrtle Beach has to offer.
+Since we had a few chilly days we adventured around to see what else the area has to offer.
 Here are some of the best side trips from Myrtle Beach you should check out on your vacation!

 Best Things to Do Near Myrtle Beach